reversum/BetterLockerReworkLabAPI/README.md

 ## Config
 ```
 is_enabled: true
+# Keep this off unless you want your console spammed.
 debug: false
 # Stop basegame items from spawning in lockers.
 StructureTypes that are not in this list will default to false (StandardLocker, LargeGunLocker, ScpPedestal, SmallWallCabinet, ExperimentalWeaponLocker)
 disable_base_game_items: